For the main character index, see here

 - Hidden Depths: Bronn takes this trope and plays hard with it.
-He's not simply the low-born, hired thug in serviceable armor he looks like at first blush, being very Street Smart, Genre Savvy about what kind of world he's in and capable of Cutting the Knot to solve problems to the point where holding the Smart Ball doesn't look out of place when he gets it, as, for all he's no bookworm, he's not thick.
+He's not simply the low-born, hired thug in serviceable armor he looks like at first blush, being very Street Smart, aware about what kind of world he's in and capable of Cutting the Knot to solve problems to the point where holding the Smart Ball doesn't look out of place when he gets it, as, for all he's no bookworm, he's not thick.
 Yet, he is also exactly the kind of man he tells you he is.

 - Hired Swords: And, makes no bones about it.
 Ever.

-- Honesty Is the Best Policy: This is practically his second mantra — after all, a sellsword who doesn't fess up upfront or who cannot live up to his word doesn't generally live for very long.
+- Honesty Is the Best Policy: This is practically his second mantra — after all, a Westerosi sellsword who doesn't fess up upfront or who cannot live up to his word doesn't generally live for very long.
 Expect it to come with flavors of Brutal Honesty and a complimentary side of sardonic wit.
 (Bronn has a very good point: most of the sellswords we get to meet or hear of with careers made of Blatant Lies and Chronic Backstabbing Disorder often wind up... well, like the Bloody Mummers.
 Modelling himself after the Golden Company example seems to have paid dividends, by contrast.)